-One of the nicest areas in the city, North Tacoma is more affluent than all the other areas except for Northeast.
-The North End has lovely old Victorian homes as well as smaller, more affordable houses, amazing water views, and contains areas like the Proctor District that help make living here so pleasant.
+For those moving to the city, this is one of the most competitive real estate markets in town for a reason.
+One of the nicest areas in the city, North Tacoma is more affluent than most of the other areas of town except for Northeast.
+The North End has lovely old Victorian homes (stroll along Yakima Avenue between N 3rd and N 12th to see some of the best) as well as smaller, more affordable houses, amazing water views, and contains areas like the Proctor District that help make living here so pleasant.

 East Tacoma has a rougher reputation than most other parts of Tacoma, but is gradually pulling itself up.
-You will find new home developments, parks, and crime watches here, and there are parts of the East End that are great places to live.
+You will find new home developments, parks and crime watches here, and there are parts of the East End that are great places to live.
 A bonus to living in this area is that it is closest to Seattle and getting onto I-5 at Portland Avenue bypasses much of the Tacoma commute traffic.

 Located across the water on the other side of the Port, Northeast Tacoma is barely part of Tacoma other than in name.

 Surrounding Cities and Towns

 Puyallup is Tacoma’s more country neighbor.
 While it still has country homes and lots of produce that grows great in the shadow of Mt.
 Rainier, this area has also boomed in the last decade.
 Planned development areas such as Gem Heights and Silver Creek are great places to look if you want cheaper real estate than Tacoma as well as larger homes.
 Along with the real estate boom in the mid-2000s came a whole lot of retail development so residents will find almost every chain store imaginable somewhere along Meridian Avenue.